 The Camrose Regional Exhibition (CRE) was in the process of resurrecting the annual summer fair; moving from its original city centre location to what is now the exhibition grounds on the east end of the city.
 The BVJ promoters approached the CRE with the idea of taking over the annual fair weekend; brining International and national artists to the community.
 After much deliberation, the CRE Board of Directors voted to cancel the production of the “Camrose Country Fair” and work with the BVJ promoters offering a facility and community services to accommodate a high profile music festival.

 So there is no big valley, no hills, no river, but the Big Valley Jamboree name has significance and history.
-It’s over 20 years later, the festival has been named CCMA Country Music Event of the Year 5 times as of 2011 which would indicate that the original promoters had a valid idea; Alberta is a great place for a country music festival.
+It’s over 25 years later, the festival has been named CCMA Country Music Event of the Year 5 times which would indicate that the original promoters had a valid idea; Alberta is a great place for a country music festival.
 And Camrose is proud to be the city of choice!